Few things are as frustrating as running into error codes, especially when you have no idea what the problem might be.

 - Restart Minecraft.

+Those are basic steps that will let us figure out if your problem is temporary, or comes from a larger issue that will need more troubleshooting.
 If these didn’t help it is time to try some of the more advanced steps.

-Enabling the Native Sandbox
+Enabling the Java Native Sandbox

 - Go to the search bar on the Windows Task Bar, usually at the bottom of your screen, and type in “Control Panel” and click on the entry that pops up.